 Many consumers are used to the high price of Salmon from their local grocery store or fish market.
 Given these prices, it is hard to understand how dog food manufacturers can produce 25-pound bags of dog food with Salmon as the first listed ingredient.

-However, what many consumers do not realize is that only the aesthetic and visually appealing cuts of Salmon make it to the grocery store shelves.
+However, what many consumers do not realize is that only the most aesthetic and visually appealing cuts of Salmon make it to the grocery store shelves.
 This focus on aesthetics pushes up the price and turns Salmon into a premium product.

-The less attractive cuts of Salmon aren’t sent straight for alternative purposes like dog food.
-Instead, they are used to make processed foods for human consumption where a clean fish fillet isn’t required.
+The less attractive cuts of Salmon aren’t sent straight for alternative purposes like the production of dog food.
+Instead, they are used to make processed foods for human consumption, where a clean fish fillet isn’t required.

-It is also worth noting that the Salmon found in dog food is almost certainly from a commercial fish farm and not wild Salmon.
+It is also worth pointing out that the Salmon found in dog food recipes is almost certainly from a commercial fish farm and not wild Salmon.

 Best Dog Food With Salmon

 Nature’s Variety Instinct’s Original range is a safe bet for almost all dogs of any shape and size.
 While the brand may be better known for its selection of raw and semi-raw formulas, their traditional dry food recipes provide excellent nutrition at an affordable price.

 The original range offers a variety of different meat and fish ingredients, including less common ingredients like Rabbit or Lamb, but lucky for us, they also have a Salmon Recipe.